uprial/masochisticsurvival/README.md

 * Explosive Shooter: a percentage of shooters equip explosive projectiles
 * Greedy Villager: villagers don't sell imbalanced clothes with environmental protection and overprice imbalanced mending
 * Limit Elytras: players flying too high are frozen
+* Hydra Spiders: a percentage of spiders multiply on death into smaller and faster

 ![a Minecraft picture: an enderman holds a pumpkin, a skeleton fires an enchanted arrow into a sad player, an ender dragon laughs, a villager doesn't trade, all mobs are smart](images/masochistic-survival-promo.png)